 Sometimes, you will not know what your weakness is until you try something new.
 There are some events you'll be naturally gifted at, but others will require a lot of work before you're even competent.
-If you change your workout often enough and actually try something new, you may have found a new love for something or have found a weakness you were not aware of.
-Rarely is someone great at ALL the elements of fitness: Speed, stamina, agility, strength/power, technique, endurance, flexibility, or mobility -- to name a few.
+If you change your workout often enough and try something new, you may have found a new love for something or have discovered a weakness.
+Rarely is someone great at all the elements of fitness: Speed, stamina, agility, strength/power, technique, endurance, flexibility or mobility.

 Here is a workout I like to do to check progress, or lack thereof, in a variety of running styles and benchmark distances:

-After you do this work out, you may find something you like doing and challenge yourself to get better at it.
-Or you may want to do this again another day the following week but in different order as your running stamina / endurance is lacking and you failed to score at your goal pace in the last workout due to fatigue.
+After you do this workout, you may find something you like doing and challenge yourself to get better at it.
+Or you may want to do this again another day the following week but in a different order, as your running stamina or endurance is lacking and you failed to score at your goal pace in the last workout because of fatigue.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to firstname.lastname@example.org.

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.